As an Amazon Associate, I earn from qualifying purchases.

 Who doesn’t love a hearty vegetable lentil soup?
 This veggie lentil soup is oil-free and whole-food-plant-based.
 It is full of vegetables and because it uses a soup base of vegetable broth, you can be sure it’s vegan.
 The best part of this vegetable lentil soup recipe is that it’s made in the Instant Pot!
 That’s right, you can pretty much set it and forget it.

-For this veggie lentil soup, in addition to the (obvious) lentils, you will need…
+For this veggie lentil soup, you will need…

 - Some vegetables, including onion, carrots, garlic, celery, potato, and canned diced tomatoes.

 - You will also need some seasonings including lemon pepper, Italian seasoning, and thyme.

 - We also add vegetable broth, some lemon juice, and balsamic vinegar.

 - And of course the star of the show – a pressure cooker like an Instant Pot!

 After I started eating the plant-based way, I quickly became a huge fan of lentils.
 Sadly, I never liked lentils much before because I once had a bad experience with undercooked lentils in a thick ketchup-like tomato soup.
 Yuck!
 You know, you can’t let one bad eating experience dictate what you are prepared to try for the rest of your life.

 Thank goodness I was willing to explore a little.
 Lentils have since become a staple in my family’s diet.
 Lentils are an easy way to add a little protein and give a nice texture to any dish one might have previously used meat in.

 I love all types of lentils now!
 Use green lentils or brown lentils in this recipe but not red lentils.
 Red lentils would get a little too mushy under pressure for the amount of time you need to cook the vegetables.

 For more awesome vegan lentil recipes from Veggie Fun Kitchen, try: